BrikerMan/Kashgari/README.md

 * **Powerful and simple**.
 Kashgare allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS) and classification.
 * **Keras based**.
 Kashgare builds directly on Keras, making it easy to train your models and experiment with new approaches using different embeddings and model structure.
 * **Easy to fine-tune**.
 Kashgare build-in pre-trained BERT and Word2vec embedding models, which makes it very simple to fine-tune your model based on this embeddings.
+* **Fully scalable**.
+Kashgare provide a simple, fast, and scalable environment for fast experimentation.

 ## Feature List